ipfs/specs/addresses-scheme/readme.md

 #### Criticism 2: This would worsen the filesystem-database-web rift
 See [The Noble Goal: Unify the filesystem-database-web rift](#the-noble-goal-unify-the-filesystem-database-web-rift) above.

+#### Criticism 3: Will Prevent Innovation by making it hard to mint new namespaces
+If we don't push for the `dweb:` approach it will prevent innovation by making it hard to mint new namespaces on the (content-addressed) web.

 ## Possible Compromises